søndag 26. april 2020

 Following the footsteps of Sofia the First and Elena of Avalor, came another property to be placed that lineup: Mira Royal Detective.
 At least it's relevant to place Mira in the same category, since it's a Disney Junior series made for pre-schoolers starring a female protagonist.
 Yet what really differentiates Mira from her two predecessors, is how for once the titular character isn't a Princess.
 Which is a big step for Disney lately, considering how they've practically milked the Princess staple for what it's worth this last decade.
 Since both Sofia and Elena were made to cater to the Princess staple (still Sofia was more leant to the gimmicky inclusion, since it featured cameos of most of the Disney Princesses)

 And yes, while Doc McStuffins would also fall into this same category (since it was a musical show with a wee, female lead), at least Mira is easily more comparable to both Sofia and Elena, because of it's fictional setting.
 And just with Elena, Mira has been dedicated to depict a certain culture.
-Having premiered on Disney Junior on March 20 Stateside and March 22 in India last year, the series aired in 160 countries afterwards.
+Having premiered on Disney Junior on March 20 Stateside and March 22 in India in 2020, the series aired in 160 countries afterwards.
 The show is produced by Wild Canary in association with Disney Junior.
 But already before it's premiere, Disney Junior has ordered a second season of the series in late 2019.

 Mira`s Cultural Setting & Premise

 What makes Mira noteworthy is that it's dedicated towards Indian culture.
 Which is a nice step for Disney after so many years.
-Besides The Jungle Book and it's spinoff properties (relevantly it's The Jungle Cubs), there haven't been many animated propertoes by Disney that's been dedicated towards Indian culture.
-Even The Jungle Book explored it vaguely and one could assume that Disney never made an full-length feature set in India in the Renaisssance, because of the similarities of Aladdin (just a suggestion, though I could be wrong, though).
-Yet it's nice that we'll at least get a series that's dedicated to it, though one would still hope to see a movie about it in the not so distant future.
+Besides The Jungle Book and it's spinoff properties (relevantly The Jungle Cubs), there haven't been many animated propertoes by Disney that's been dedicated towards Indian culture.
+Even The Jungle Book explored it vaguely and one could assume that Disney never made an full-length feature set in India in the Renaisssance, because of the similarities of Aladdin (just a suggestion, yet I could be wrong, though).
+Yet it's nice that we'll at least get a series that's dedicated to it, yet one would still hope to see a movie about it in the not so distant future.
 But yes, we're getting another fictional setting within a real country, in the land of Jalpur.
 Each episode will weave authentic music, dance and customs into two 11-minutes stories.
-And due to Disney's forever ongoing scrutiny about their non-Caucasian properties, let's hope that there won't be any controversy regarding Mira's portrayal.
+And due to Disney's forever ongoing scrutiny about their non-White properties, let's hope that there won't be any controversy regarding Mira's portrayal.

 While Mira is far from the first female detective in fiction, it's still